travis-perl/helpers/README.md

   * local-lib

     Activates a local::lib directory.
 Without a parameter, creates a new local::lib directory and activates it.
-Any parameters given are taken as names of predefined local::libs.
+This can be valuable if you need to isolate the prereqs you are installing from the core modules.
+Any parameters given are taken as names of [predefined local::libs](share/local-libs.txt) to load.
+For example, `local-lib dzil` can save a lot of time for Dist::Zilla based modules.

 local::lib
 ----------